Honolulu authorities investigate arsons at 3 Waikiki hotels

 Firefighters have referred the case to police for investigation.

-Police declined to comment and have not released any information about possible suspects, methods or motive.
+Police declined to comment and have not released any information about possible suspects, methods or a motive.

 Police wouldn’t say if more officers were being sent to patrol the popular tourist area.
 An Associated Press request to interview Honolulu Police Chief Susan Ballard was declined.